lilxyzw/lilToon/Assets/lilToon/README.md

 Version 1.0

 # Overview
-This shader was developed for services using avatars (VRChat, etc.) and has the following features.
+This shader is developed for services using avatars (VRChat, etc.) and has the following features.
 - Easy to use (One-click settings from presets, Saving your own presets, Color correction and exporting textures)
 - Beautiful (Prevent overexposure, Anti-aliased shading)
 - Lightweight (Automatically rewrites shaders and turns features on / off)